isabella232/blog_earl_tweets/README.md

 ![](EARL_tweets_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 Nothing odd in the pattern of tweets: there are no talks on the first day so barely any tweets; the amount of tweets spikes at the beginning of the other two days and then declines as the day progresses.
 There is something odd about the timing of the tweets though.
 I didn't notice it before but when I compared the position of the bars on the x-axis the San Francisco tweets look shifted.
-And then my lack of travel experience hit me: timezones!
+And then my lack of travel experience hit me: time zones!
 The tweets were recorded in UTC time but the talks obviously weren't in the evening in San Francisco.

-After correcting for timezones I can finally merge the tweets with the agenda.
+After correcting for time zones I can finally merge the tweets with the agenda.

 ```r